sidastro30/Start-Up-Circuit-with-Zero-Steady-State-Current/README.md

  - [1] Design of Analog CMOS integrated Circuits, Behzad Razavi, Mc Graw Hill, page-400
  - [2] Cypress (Infineon),“Start-Up Circuit for Band-Gap Reference circuit”, US Patent 5,867,013
  - [3] Infineon, “System and Method for Low Power Start-up-Circuit for voltage reference”, US Patent 6,084,388

+- ## Tool used
+  - Synopsys Custom Compiler:  The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
+As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
+This tool was used to design the circuit on a transistor level.
+  - Synopsys Primewave:  PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
+This tool helped in various types of simulations of the above designed circuit.
+Synopsys 28nm PDK:  The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above circuit design.

 - ## Netlist
   Start-Up Circuit with power down & Vdd Ramp-up